ayhem-b/Graduation_report/chaps/chpt2.typ

 - Database: PostgreSQL is used to store user information, work orders, fault logs, and intervention records.

-- SCADA Integration: The S7-1200 PLC handles the comunucation task, while WinCC Runtime Professional is used for SCADA visualization.
+- SCADA Integration: The S7-1200 PLC handles the comunucation task, while WinCC Runtime Professional is used for SCADA visualization of the factory machines.

 - PLC Integration: The S7-1200 PLC monitors machine states and detects faults in real time.
 These faults trigger data transmission via VBScript.